mebs/CM4-NAS/README.md

 # Next Steps
 So far the board seems to work fine.
 I may look into manufacturing if interest in this projects continues to grow.
-If so, I would probably also redesign the board to fit more needs (better IO layout and mounting would be a good start).
+If so, I would probably also redesign the board to fit more needs (better IO layout and mounting would be a good start) and to reduce manufacturing costs.

 There would be a few enhancements the project could benefit from and any contribution is more than welcome!